Snowflake

 Data platform workload statistics illustrating volume and cost breakdowns

 Unfortunately, when we started this journey in 2021, Snowflake didn’t provide an out-of-the-box solution that delivered full transparency into the platform.
-Visibility was fragmented, and piecing together a complete picture required combining insights from multiple sources, such as Snowflake account usage view, usage monitoring tools, and third-party integrations.
+Visibility was fragmented, and piecing together a complete picture required combining insights from multiple sources, such as Snowflake account usage view(opens in a new tab or window), usage monitoring tools, and third-party integrations.
 This lack of a unified view made it difficult to manage costs, optimize performance, and understand how various teams use the platform’s capabilities.

 Snowflake and dbt